SegoCode/AutoWall/README.md

 ## Config autowall

-Autowall uses a Configuration File that can be easily modified to customise how the application behaves, allowing you to set the following values:
+Autowall uses a [configuration file](https://github.com/SegoCode/AutoWall/blob/master/src/config.ini) that can be easily modified to customise how the application behaves, allowing you to set the following values:

 `redResetButton`
   - When set to false, the "reset" button retains its default color.
 If set to true, it changes the color of the "reset" button to a cool red.